cod4chat1/global-ship-traffic-tracker/README.md

 - apply berth, anchorage, and waiting-area geofences;
 - count crossings from line-side transitions rather than point presence;
 - return `unknown` separately; and
-- comply with the providerâ€™s storage and redistribution licence.
+- comply with the provider’s storage and redistribution licence.